paulrobertlloyd/nhsnotes/app/posts/week-1-vaccinations.md

 ---
 title: "Week 1: Understanding the vaccination strategy"
 date: 2024-04-19
+description: First week.
+Notes from the NHS vaccination strategy.
 ---

 My first week with the NHS has mostly been getting set up with various systems and accounts, and starting to understand the area I’ll be working in.